SEO – My Process Explained

 I have developed the following process to ensure my customers get the best value from their budget.
 My service differs from many in that I take the time to engage with my clients, and understand their business.
 An appreciation of the challenges they face is essential so that an effective solution can be found.
 Together, we make the right decisions for your business.

-You may think that you really don’t want to be involved in the process, you just want to pay someone to do a job.
+You may think that you really don’t want to be involved in the process; you want to pay someone to do a job.
 I understand that time is precious, I won’t pester you constantly, but there will need to be a certain amount of interaction between us.
 If you want to get the best value from my services, you will need to make time for a meeting or two.

 Are you looking for an SEO consultant?